nsfmc/elephante/README.md

 Instead of hitting your tumblr each time you make a read, it checks the HTTP Last-Modified header against the last blog post it saw before downloading from the api.
 The result is that most of the time, elephanté is reading a cached json file for your blog.
 It handles new posts by merging them and, for now, resolves simple consistency problems.

+In the rare instances that tumblr is down, it happily serves you a locally-hosted cache of your blog (yay!)

 It gives you a php assoc. array that behaves nearly identically to the tumblr api with the exception that it contains your whole blog's contents rather than *n posts* at a time.

 ## using